einstin88/tfip-assessment-3/README.md

 ---

 ## [3.
 Implementations](#contents)

-### A. Controllers
+### A) Controllers

 > Controllers are like routers, it's purpose is to handle incoming requests (i.e map requests to a function), pass the request to a service for further processing, and generate an appropriate response depending on the outcome of the 'service call'

 **Controller types:** @controller is used to label a Java class that returns text/html while @RestController is to label a class that returns Json-formatted string.
 Additionally, annnotate the class with with @RequestMapping and specify its return type (eg. produces=MediaType.HTML_VALUE for @controller class) so that there is no ambiguity to Spring Boot.

 > In short, put functions that return html to @controller and json to @restcontroller

 **Initial steps:** After your Spring Boot server is running, first create all the routes to your server, ie. create functions and annotate them with @getmapping/ @postmapping plus the path (eg. path="/api/transfer").
-As you create these functions, you will also add the *@PathVariable* and/or *@RequestParam*.
+As you create these functions, you will also add the _@PathVariable_ and/or _@RequestParam_.
 Initially, use `return null;` so that there is no error.
 Add in `logger.info("your message")` and you can immediately start checking if your route + requestParam/pathVariable is working.

 > Create all the routes so that you won't miss out on any of the requirements and can immediately start testing as you develop your server

 **Next steps:** Once you have the routes, it's time to start thinking of the content to respond to the requests, ie. return what?

 For @controller, it's usually a html page so start creating a html and often you will have to pass some data to dynamically generate the page.
 Then, it is time to start implenting stuff in [repo](#b-repo) and [model](#c-model).

 For @restcontroller, it's usually returning some data from DB or external API calls.
 So, you will also be starting to do something in repo and model.

-### B. Repo
+### B) Repo

 > Repository class' purpose is to perform CRUD on the database.
 Functions in the class should return mapped results[^3] directly.
 Leave the error handlings (eg. try-catch or null checks) and further data transformation/processing to the [service class](#d-service).

 [^3]: Mapped results are data from the DB that has been mapped as a Java object or a collection of Java objects.